CSUMB-SCD-instructors/syllabi/CST463-syllabus.md

 Details can be found in the [course calendar](CST463-calendar.md)

 ### Personnel

 - Dr. Sam Ogden (instructor)
   - E-mail: [`sogden@csumb.edu`](mailto:sogden@csumb.edu)
   - Web: [**`https://csumb.edu/scd/sogden/`**](https://csumb.edu/scd/sogden/)
   - Office: BIT205
-  - Office Hours: 2pm-3pm Mondays & 11am-12noon Thursdays, or [by appointment](https://calendly.com/sogden-csumb/15min)
+  - Office Hours: 2pm-3pm Mondays & 10am-11pm Thursdays, or [by appointment](https://calendly.com/sogden-csumb/15min)

+#### Contacting me

+You can reach me via email (sogden@csumb.edu), or via slack by either DM or tagging me in a message to the channel.
+In general, I will not see or respond to canvas messages/comments so please use slack or email to contact me.

 ### Materials